-When I look back I realise I have been working at VMWare for about 9 months and I have spent my time dealing with a high number of requests, questions and issues with my customers.
+When I look back I realise I have been working at VMware for about 9 months and I have spent a tremendous amount of time dealing with a high number of requests, questions and issues with my customers.

-One of my customer recently was asking me if it was possible to create a VPN from VMC to a WatchguardTM Firewall.
+One of my customer recently was asking me if it was possible to create a VPN from VMC to a WatchguardTM Firebox Cloud Firewall.
 So I decided I would give it a try.

 Network Architecture diagram

 AWS Deployment phase

 Let me give first some definition: A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS Cloud.
 You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.

 First, I need to configure an AWS VPC with at least two subnets.
 It’s possible to use the VPC Wizard to create a VPC with public and private subnets or create it manually.